wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/automation/automation-dsc-cd-chocolatey.md

     New-AzureResourceGroup –Name MY-AUTOMATION-RG –Location MY-RG-LOCATION-IN-QUOTES
     New-AzureAutomationAccount –ResourceGroupName MY-AUTOMATION-RG –Location MY-RG-LOCATION-IN-QUOTES –Name MY-AUTOMATION-ACCOUNT

-You can put your automation account into any of the following regions (aka location):  Japan East, China East 2, West Europe, Southeast Asia, China East.
+You can put your automation account into any of the following regions (aka location): China North, China East.

 ## Step 2: VM extension tweaks to the ARM template